sileht/gnocchi-nagios/README.rst

 Nagios/Icinga configuration
 ===========================

-This is example of perdata configuration for Gnocchi-nagios
+This is example of perfdata configuration for Gnocchi-nagios

 Preparing working directories::